 Equipment Engineer System Established as part of an effort to fortify production technologies, this system recognizes equipment engineers at Sony Semiconductor Corporation.
 The aim is to encourage equipment engineers to refine their skills through continued participation in training programs and to acquire practical capabilities and specialized expertise on a par with equipment manufacturers.
 Engineering Specialist System By clarifying career paths for engineers, this system plays an important role in fostering and increasing the motivation of engineers, as well as facilitates the sharing of key talent among Sony EMCS Corporation sites in China, thus helping to maximize human resources.
-To have standardized, specialized positions, official designations and selection/dismissal procedures, from April 2013, Sony EMCS sites in China began gradually introducing the system.
-Award System In China and Asia Pacific (Thailand and India), Sony has introduced an award system to recognize the achievements of engineers.
+To put in place standardized, specialized positions, official designations and selection/dismissal procedures, Sony EMCS sites in China began gradually introducing the system in April 2013.

-Support for career building
+Support for Career Building